Ujjalt/ujjaltimshina/_miscellaneous/test.md

 </div>

-### ‼️ Chaired the Inaugural Meeting of the Sikkim University Mathematical Society
+### ‼️ Chaired the Constitution Review Meeting of the Sikkim University Mathematical Society
 **Sikkim University**
 A first initiative led by me as departmental representative to foster mathematical dialogue and community engagement within the university.